quasarframework/quasar/docs/src/pages/video-tutorials.md

 The video tutorials below have been created by the community.

 ::: tip
-If you want to have your own video tutorial listed here, please email `razvan.stoenescu [at] gmail [dot] com` with the details.
+If you want to have your own video tutorial listed here, please email `razvan.stoenescu@gmail.com` with the details.
 Thank you.
 :::

 ## Quasar v2 video tutorials